Courtny/mountietrackxc/_posts/2019-03-20-nine-athletes-qualify-for-hoosier-state-relays.md

 Takeshi Greiner enters the 60m Hurdles seeded 16th.
 Emma Ward sits tied for 14th in Pole Vault.
 Lexie Odum is 23rd in the 60m Dash, while Trent Jones is in the 24th spot.
 Both are looking for a chance to improve their seed positions and move up in the rankings in the short sprint.

-Shannon Isenberg rounds out the field of nine as the highest individually ranked competitor for the Mounties.
-She is competing in the 60m Hurdles with a 15th place seed.
+Shannon Isenberg rounds out the field of nine competing in the 60m Hurdles with a 15th place seed.

 **This meet will also be broadcast live on** [**urstreet.tv**](www.urstreet.tv/)****